 Roger Singh of Shine Lawyers, who has been representing workers suffering from scleroderma in their claims for compensation and lobbying parliament for safer workplaces, says: “It’s devastating to see this disease emerging amongst Australian workers through no fault of their own but due to the negligence of employers and, in some cases, suppliers of engineered stone.
 There is an urgent need for work places to take immediate action to safeguard workers from silica exposure.
 We are calling on states and territories to ensure urgent measures are taken to create safer worker places”

-Shine Lawyers are experts in dust disease related compensation including scleroderma, if you or a loved one is suffering from a dust-related disease, please contact our team today to find out if you have a claim and how we may assist you in seeking compensation.
+Shine Lawyers are experts in dust disease related compensation claims including for scleroderma.
+If you or a loved one is suffering from a dust-related disease, please contact our team today to find out if you have a claim and how we may be able to help you get the compensation you deserve.